Jeremy A. Greene, MD, PhD

 Greene JA and Podolsky SH.
 Keeping modern in medicine: pharmaceutical promotion and physician education in postwar America.
 Bulletin of the History of Medicine 2009; 83: 331-377.

 Greene JA.
 “Pharmaceutical Geographies: Mapping the Boundaries of the Therapeutic Revolution”. in Greene JA, Condrau F, and Watkins ES.
 Therapeutic Revolutions.
-Chicago, Univ Chicago Press (in press, 2016).
+Chicago, Univ Chicago Press, 2016.

 Greene JA.
 “The Afterlife of the Prescription: Sciences of Therapeutic Surveillance” in Greene, Jeremy A. and Watkins, Elizabeth S. (eds.)
 Prescribed: Writing, Filling, Using, and Abusing Prescriptions in Modern America.
 Baltimore: Johns Hopkins University Press, 2012.